Hardik989175/Autonomous_Email_assistant/README.md

   - **Role**: This standard Python library is a powerful tool for pattern matching in text.
   - **Justification**: The Gemini AI, while instructed to return clean JSON, would sometimes add extra text or formatting.
 The re.search(r'\{.*\}', ...) command in email_generator.py is a bulletproof solution that finds the JSON object ({...}) within the AI's response, no matter what extra text surrounds it.
 - **Dotenv**:
-  - Used for securely managing credentials.
-This is a best-practice approach that keeps your sensitive information (like email passwords and API keys) out of the main source code.
+  - Used for securely managing the GEMINI_API_KEY, keeping sensitive credentials out of the source code.

 ---